 How much should your offer be?

-Signs that you may be able to negotiate down a house price
+Signs you might be able to negotiate a house price

 The sellers are looking for a quick sale